Vyral/gary-jacklin-recruiting/_posts/2019-07-18-the-transformative-power-of-a-mind-shift.md

   - Transaction Management
 excerpt: >-
   Shifting your mindset from “I can’t” to “How can I?” will put you on a path to greater success in your business.
-Keep reading to find out how it’s done.
 enclosure:
 pullquote: >-
   The bottom line is abandoning “I can’t” and embracing “How can I?” is simple